sachamasry/klepsidra/README.md

 - Add testing to Fossil pre-commit hooks
 - Create customised scripts for pre-commint hooks, with better action messages
+- Start enabling full-text search on relevant database fields
 - Make form dynamic: changing start or end times must recalculate durations
 - Rename 'reporting duration' and 'reporting duration time unit' fields to 'invoicing'?
 - Add checkbox determining whether time is billable?
 - Resize datetime, duration and duration unit controls to more efficiently use space
 - Change tag to a many-to-many relationship
 - Update tag picking for multiple tag selection
 - Start implementing colour palette
 - Reformat listing display to a more useful format, removing description field to a popup box or tooltip; change date display to more informative format
 - Change data defaults for duration to nil, and no duration time units until clocking out